Identification of low energy nuclear recoils in a gas TPC with optical readout: Nuclear recoil identification results

 The energy spectrum for the candidates with $\varepsilon_{S}^{total}$=50\% in the \ambe sample is shown in Fig.~\ref{fig:fullsel_effi} (left).
 The signal efficiency is then computed for both the example working points in bins of the visible energy.
 The efficiency, $\varepsilon_{B}^{total}$, represents a $\gamma$ background efficiency at a fixed energy $E=5.9\keV$, \ie, the energy of the photons emitted by the \fe source.
 For the $\mathrm{WP}_{50}$, the efficiency for very low-energy recoils, $E=5.9\keV$, is still 18\%, dropping to almost zero at $E\lesssim4\keV$.
+The efficiencies reported here only account for analysis selection efficiency, while an absolute trigger efficiency should be also considered.
+Since the trigger will be probably different in the final CYGNO experiment, where the cosmic-ray-induced background would be much reduced, this estimate is not attempted for this study.

 Two candidate nuclear recoils images, fulfilling the $\mathrm{WP}_{50}$ selection (with a light density $\delta\gtrsim10$ photons/pixels and with energies of 5.2 and 6.0\keV) are shown in Fig.~\ref{fig:lowEnergyNR}.
 The displayed images are a portion of the full-resolution frame, after the pedestal subtraction.
 While the determination of the direction of detected nuclear recoil is still under study, it appears pretty clear from the image that some sensitivity to their direction, even at such low energies, is retained and can be further exploited.